merkys/ChemOnomatopist/README.md

 ## Support

 This tool is under development.
-Support for the variety of chemical compounds is underway.
+Support for the variety of organic chemical compounds is underway.
 Currently *ChemOnomatopist* supports:

-* Branched acyclic hydrocarbons
+* Branched acyclic compounds
-* Monocycles
-* Monospiro compounds
+* Monocycles and monospiro compounds
 * Bicyclic compounds
-* Polyacenes
-* Polyaphenes
-* Xanthenes and similar compounds
+* Regular polycylic aromatic hydrocarbons (polyacenes, polyaphenes, xanthenes and others)

 Issues known to produce names deviating from IUPAC guidelines:

 * Possibly incorrect seniority for *tert* substituents (Blue Book is not quite clear about them)
-* Incorrect addition/omission of unambiguous locants
+* Incorrect addition/omission of unambiguous locants and parentheses
-* Incorrect addition/omission of parentheses
 * Monocycles with multiple substituents are sometimes named incorrectly
-* Linear compounds with heteroatoms are usually named incorrectly
+* Linear hetero compounds composed of repeating units are usually named incorrectly

 ## Contributors